PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 late-binary result retention contract above.
 Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Guarded late-binary static-shape result retention implementation checkpoint

+The existing three-counter plus tensor-count predicate remains unchanged.
+When it fires, static-shape reconciliation now requests `include_mutation_count=True` and retains `_late_binary_repair_static_shape_stats`.
+The complete result has no consumer.

+This change preserves every evidence and counter name, prune-only detection, execution count, reconciler fixed point, preceding repairs, following optional late-binary layout-recovery guard, pass order, dependencies, diagnostics, and TensorFlow behavior.
+The runtime fixture continues to force each positive counter and tensor-count delta independently.

+Implementation validation completed sequentially under `uv`:

+- runtime counter/prune guard, complete reconciler, terminal occurrence, architecture, and pass-efficiency coverage: `353 passed in 21.19s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1428 passed in 24.96s`

+These are unit, contract, runtime-orchestration, and architecture checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit the guarded reconciliation immediately after `late_binary_layout_recovery_stats`.
+Its aggregate already excludes iteration metrics and includes clamped net tensor reduction, so preserve the existing positive-count predicate and characterize only a complete opt-in result target.
+Commit and push only; do not create, reopen, or update a pull request.